Viki-coding/ADHD-Self-Assessment/README.md

 <h2>User Stories / Goals: </h2>

- - As a GP user I want to log in easily and be able to see the questions I need to ask my patients.
+ - As a GP user I want to log in easily and see the questions I need to ask my patients.
  - As a GP user I need a relatively quick assessment tool to ascertain whether or not my patient may or may not have ADHD.
- -   As a GP user I want to see the users score to give me an idea if they just have mild symptoms or more significant and recurring symptoms.
+ - As a GP user I want to see the patients score to give me an idea if they have mild symptoms or more significant symptoms.
  - As a  GP user I want to be able to make informed decisions so I can help my patient be referred to the correct healthcare professional.
- - As a user at home, I want to assess if I may have ADHD as I find it hard to contentrate and finish tasks and feel that if I know I may have it I can seek approatote healthcare advice.
+ - As a user at home, I want to assess if I have ADHD, as I find it hard to contentrate and finish tasks, I want to be more informed so that I can seek appropriate healthcare advice.
- - As a parent at home, I think my teenage son may have ADHD, the waiting list for assessment is very long, I would like a quick and straight forward test to assess if he may have it before he sits his state exams so that we can help get access to the most appriatote treatment and services.
+ - As a parent at home, I think my 17 year old son may have ADHD, the waiting list for assessment is very long, I would like a quick and straight forward test to assess if he may have it before he sits his state exams so that we can get access to the most appriatote treatment and services.
 - As a user at home, my son/daughter has just been diagnosed with ADHD, I think I may also suffer and would like to check before seeking more formal diagnosis.

 <h2>Design Choices</h2>